 The SNMP protocol allows the discovery engine to query detailed device information from each SNMP-enabled device.
 The correct SNMP Read community names, along with the appropriate timeout and number of retries are required for successful network queries.

-This section describes how to add and maintain the appropriate SNMPv1, SNMPv2, SNMPv3, SSH, or VMWare protocol settings for successful network discovery.
+This section describes how to add and maintain the appropriate SNMP protocol settings for successful network discovery.